 Let’s first clarify that a registered agent is also known as a resident agent (or statutory agent or commercial registered agents), all of which are interchangeable.
 The exact designation and purpose of this type of agent depend on the state of formation and local guidelines.

-In short, a registered agent is a professional service or individual that handles the following:
+In short, a statutory agent is a professional service or individual that handles the following:

 - official documentation addressed to the company in question;